jflamy/owlcms4/docs/LocalSetup.md

 ![040_starting](img\LocalInstall\040_starting.png)

-- The command-line window (typically with a black background) is the OWLCMS4 master web server.
-All the other displays and screens will connect to this server.
-You can stop the program by clicking on the x, but if you do so, every single screen and display will spin in wait mode until you restart the program.
+- The command-line window (typically with a black background) is where the OWLCMS4 master web server shows its execution log.

+  All the other displays and screens connect to the master server.  <u>You can stop the program by clicking on the x</u> or clicking in the window and typing `Control-C`.
+The various screens and displays will spin in wait mode until you restart the master program -- there is normally no need to restart or refresh them.

 - The white window is a normal browser.
-If you look at the top, you will see two or more lines that tell you how to open more browsers:
+If you look at the top, you will see two or more lines that tell you how to open more browsers and connect them to the master server.

   ![060_urls](img\LocalInstall\060_urls.png)

-  In this example the other laptops on the network would use the address `http://192.168.4.1:8080/` to communicate with the master server.  "wired" refers to the fact that the laptop is connected via an Ethernet wire to a router.
+  In this example the other laptops on the network would use the address `http://192.168.4.1:8080/` to communicate with the master server.  "(wired)" refers to the fact that the master laptop is connected via an Ethernet wire to its router -- see [Local Access](EquipmentSetup#local-access-over-a-local-network) for discussion.
 When available, a wired connection is preferred.

   The address <u>depends on your own specific networking setup</u> and you must use one of the addresses displayed **on your setup.**  If none of the addresses listed work, you will need to refer to the persons that set up the networking at your site and on your laptop.
 A "proxy" or a "firewall", or some other technical configuration may be blocking access, or requiring a different address that the server can't discover.